cn0047/stash/ed/t/cryptography/README.md

 Public key cryptography - sender has public key, receiver has private key.
 It is expensive type of cryptography.

+One way encryption (no way to decrypt it): SHA, etc.

 Hashing algorithms:

 * ~~3DES~~ (168 bits).